Guidelines for Authors

 If a submitted article includes any data that are not publicly available, the authors are required to fill in a data-sharing statement form, which should be submitted along with their manuscript.
 If the article is accepted for publication, the Data Availability Statement (form) will be published online alongside the article.
 See the “3.7.2 Data Sharing Statement” section for details.

-Please note that systematic review with or without meta-analysis will be categorized as Original Article.
+Please note that systematic review with meta-analysis will be categorized as Original Article.

 2.1.1 Reporting Checklist